Majeed7/QuadraSHAP/README.md

 python benchmarks/text_classification_benchmark.py
 ```

-This script evaluates tree and kernel explainers on TF-IDF text-classification setups and writes outputs under:
+Evaluates tree and kernel explainers on TF-IDF text-classification setups.
+Outputs are written to `benchmarks/results/text_clf/`.

-- `benchmarks/results/text_clf/`

-The script may require extra packages such as `datasets`, `pandas`, `matplotlib`, `scipy`, `joblib`, and optionally `optuna`.
+> Additional dependencies may be required: `datasets`, `pandas`, `matplotlib`, `scipy`, `joblib`, and optionally `optuna`.

 ## Precomputed Results

-The repository already includes saved benchmark artifacts, including:
+Saved benchmark artifacts are included for inspection without rerunning experiments:

-- `benchmarks/results/mq/`: convergence CSVs and figures
+- `benchmarks/results/mq/` — convergence CSVs and figures for the quadrature-node sweep
-- `benchmarks/results/text/`: text benchmark tables and plots
+- `benchmarks/results/text/` — tables and plots from the text-classification benchmark

-These are useful for inspection without rerunning the full experiments.

 ## Implementation Notes

 - The package uses `scikit-build-core` and `pybind11` for the optional C++ extension.
-- Tree explanations are computed through an internal unified tree representation converted from scikit-learn models.
+- Tree explanations are computed via an internal unified tree representation converted from scikit-learn models.
-- The kernel explainers use Gauss-Legendre quadrature with configurable `m_q`; if `m_q` is left unset, the implementation uses a default based on the feature dimension.
+- Kernel explainers use Gauss-Legendre quadrature with a configurable number of nodes `m_q`; when unset, a default is chosen based on the feature dimension.

-## Anonymous Submission Notice

-This README is intentionally anonymized for double-blind review.
-It does not include author names, affiliations, acknowledgments, or links that would identify the submission.